Biasiolo/menu-full-screen/README.md

 # Full Screen Navigation Menu
-Enhance your website with the Full Screen Navigation Menu, a modern and interactive solution designed to elevate user experience.
+Enhance your website with the Full Screen Navigation Menu, a modern and interactive solution designed to upgrade user experience, with bubble animation.

 [Live aplication](https://menu-full-screen.vercel.app/)